shakebugs/shake-docs/docs/android/users/introduction.md

 title: Introduction
 ---

-Users is a simple product for having all your app users listed in one place, automatically.
+>Learn about Users, a simple Shake module that allows you to have all your users listed in one place and one click away.

+It allows you to automatically:
+* Have all your app users listed in one place.
-Register them and track their custom attributes.
+* Track their custom attributes.

 Soon you'll also be able to:

-* see which tester hasn't signed in for a week
+* See which tester hasn't signed in for a week.
-* see a production user with most crashes
+* See a production user with most crashes.
-* see your MAU and DAU charts
+* See your MAU and DAU charts.
-* live chat with all of them
+* Live chat with all of them.

-Check our [installation guide](android/installation.md) to start using Shake in your app.
+Visit Shake's [installation guide](android/installation.md) to start using Shake in your app.